t-schreibs/sound-accumulator/content/contribute.md

 ## Contributing to the GitHub repository

-In order to submit to the project, you will need to [create a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks#forking-a-repository-versus-duplicating-a-repository) of the [main repository](https://github.com/t-schreibs/sound-accumulator), add content to your fork, and then [generate a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) for the [hugo branch](https://github.com/t-schreibs/sound-accumulator/tree/hugo) of the main repository.
+In order to submit to the project, you will need to [create a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks#forking-a-repository-versus-duplicating-a-repository) of the [main repository](https://github.com/t-schreibs/sound-accumulator), add content to your fork, and then [generate a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) for the [main branch](https://github.com/t-schreibs/sound-accumulator/tree/main) of the main repository.
 A general overview of the workflow would look something like this:

 1. Make sure you have a GitHub account and are currently logged into it
 2. Navigate to the [sound-accumulator repository](https://github.com/t-schreibs/sound-accumulator) on GitHub
 3. At the top of the page, select "Fork", and generate a fork of the repository on your profile
-    - You do _not_ need to copy all branches - the only one you should be adding changes to is the hugo one
+    - You do _not_ need to copy all branches - the only one you should be adding changes to is the main one
-4. Using whatever method works for you, add .md files to the subfolders underneath the "content" folder in the hugo branch of your fork
+4. Using whatever method works for you, add .md files to the subfolders underneath the "content" folder in the main branch of your fork
-    - You can technically do this directly in the GitHub web app, but using a tool like [VS Code](https://code.visualstudio.com) is much nicer
+    - You can technically do this directly in the GitHub web app, but using a tool like [VS Code](https://code.visualstudio.com) is much nicer, and there is a [plugin in the works](https://github.com/t-schreibs/sound-accumulator-tools) for quickly scaffolding new entries.
     - Submitted files must meet the submission guidelines as outlined in the following section of this guide
     - You will need to use Git to commit your files to your fork, but if you're unfamiliar, both GitHub and VS Code have a simple GUI interface for doing that
 5. Once you are happy with the content you've created, it's time to submit your pull request